biolink/biolink-model/docs/index.md

      * [GenotypeToVariantAssociation](GenotypeToVariantAssociation.md) - Any association between a genotype and a sequence variant.
      * [MaterialSampleDerivationAssociation](MaterialSampleDerivationAssociation.md) - An association between a material sample and the material entity from which it is derived.
      * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype.
+     * [MolecularActivityToChemicalEntityAssociation](MolecularActivityToChemicalEntityAssociation.md) - Added in response to capturing relationship between microbiome activities as measured via measurements of blood analytes as collected via blood and stool samples
+     * [MolecularActivityToMolecularActivityAssociation](MolecularActivityToMolecularActivityAssociation.md) - Added in response to capturing relationship between microbiome activities as measured via measurements of blood analytes as collected via blood and stool samples
      * [NamedThingToInformationContentEntityAssociation](NamedThingToInformationContentEntityAssociation.md) - association between a named thing and a information content entity where the specific context of the relationship between that named thing and the publication is unknown.
 For example, model organisms databases often capture the knowledge that a gene is found in a journal article, but not specifically the context in which that gene was documented in the article.
 In these cases, this association with the accompanying predicate 'mentions' could be used.
 Conversely, for more specific associations (like 'gene to disease association', the publication should be captured as an edge property).
      * [OrganismTaxonToEnvironmentAssociation](OrganismTaxonToEnvironmentAssociation.md)
      * [OrganismTaxonToOrganismTaxonAssociation](OrganismTaxonToOrganismTaxonAssociation.md) - A relationship between two organism taxon nodes